-Launched in autumn 2016 a seasonal series of Sense Safaris, we are delighted to offer:
+Launched in autumn 2016 we ran a seasonal series of Sense Safaris:

 Follow your nose